rust-edu/rust-edu.github.io/content/_index.md

 ## How can I help?

 We welcome any educators, sponsors, and potential collaborators who share our vision for the future of Rust education to get in touch with us at <a href="mailto:contact@rust-edu.org">contact@rust-edu.org</a>.
+We also have a [Zulip instance](https://zulip.rust-edu.org), where you can chat with the Rust Edu team and community.

 ## Code of Conduct